oVirt/ovirt-site/source/release/3.5/index.html.md

 wiki_last_updated: 2015-01-06
 ---

+# OVirt 3.5 Release Notes

-The oVirt development team is pleased to announce oVirt 3.5.0 Beta release availability as of Jun 30th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.
+The oVirt development team is pleased to announce oVirt 3.5.0 RC release availability as of Aug 5th 2014. oVirt is an open source alternative to VMware vSphere, and provides an excellent KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [oVirt 3.4.1 release notes](oVirt 3.4.1 release notes), [oVirt 3.3.5 release notes](oVirt 3.3.5 release notes), [oVirt 3.2 release notes](oVirt 3.2 release notes) and [oVirt 3.1 release notes](oVirt 3.1 release notes).
 For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.

-# oVirt 3.5.0 BETA Release Notes
+## oVirt 3.5.0 RELEASE CANDIDATE Release Notes

-### BETA RELEASE
+### RELEASE CANDIDATE

-The oVirt Project is working on oVirt 3.5.0 Beta release.
+The oVirt Project is working on oVirt 3.5.0 release candidate.
 To install this release, you must enable the oVirt 3.5 pre-release repository.
 See the below section on Install / Upgrade for detailed instructions.

 ### Known Issues